bank-vaults/bank-vaults.dev/docs/mutating-webhook/howto-ct-prom.md

+---
-# Injecting consul-template into the prometheus operator for vault metrics
+title: Injecting consul-template into the prometheus operator for vault metrics
+shortTitle: Injecting consul-template
+weight: 10
+---

 This document assumes you have a working Kuberentes cluster which has a:
-* Working install of Vault.
+- Working install of Vault.
-* Working install of the mutating webhook via helm or manually.
+- Working install of the mutating webhook via helm or manually.
-* That you have a working knowledge of Kubernetes.
+- That you have a working knowledge of Kubernetes.
-* That you have the [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator) installed and working.
+- That you have the [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator) installed and working.
-* That you have the ability to apply Deployments or PodSpec's to the cluster.
+- That you have the ability to apply Deployments or PodSpec's to the cluster.
-* That you have the ability to change the configuration of the mutating webhook.
+- That you have the ability to change the configuration of the mutating webhook.

 ## Background